sophiajt/rustyjit/README.md

-# A simple Rust JIT

-rustyjit, a simple JIT in Rust
+# rustyjit, a simple JIT in Rust

 To build: ```cargo build```